You do not have to give staff paid time off for bank and public holidays. However, you should set out in a worker's contract of employment:

-Note that if you allow a worker time off for bank and public holidays over a significant period of time, it may become an implied term of their contract via custom and practice, ie the term is not actually in the contract document but is still part of the contract of employment.
+Note that if you allow a worker time off for bank and public holidays over a significant period of time, it may become an implied term of their contract via custom and practice, ie the term is not actually written in the contract document but is still part of the contract of employment.

 Part-time staff have the same entitlement to leave as full-time workers.
 Therefore, if full-time staff are given paid leave for bank and public holidays, part-time workers should also receive this benefit on a pro-rata basis.